 Pressure from Braces

-Patients may also notice that one side of their face becomes increasingly sore.
-If the soreness does not go down after a few days, make an appointment with your orthodontist to avoid further problems.
+Patients may notice that their mouth can become a bit sore – especially for those who are adjusting to their new life with braces.
+If the soreness does not go down after a few days, make an appointment with your orthodontist.

 Conclusion